 These days even our entertainment has to be economical and environmentally friendly, and that of course, is no bad thing.

-In September 2010, the EU published guidelines changing the way that the energy-rating system worked; making it easier for customers to find environmentally friendly televisions.
-Since 2019 , a range of economic televisions have been released by all the top brands, meaning that there’s an abundance of choice when it comes to environmentally friendly entertainment.
+In September 2010, the EU published guidelines changing the way that the energy-rating system worked; making it easier for customers to find environmentally automation-friendly televisions.
+Since 2019, a range of economic televisions has been released by all the top brands, meaning that there’s an abundance of choice when it comes to environmentally friendly entertainment.